xavierjohn/FunctionalDDD/README.md

 If `GetCustomerByIdAsync` returned `null`, then `ToResultAsync` will convert it to `Result` type with the error.

 If `GetCustomerByIdAsync` returned a customer, then `EnsureAsync` is called to check if the customer can be promoted.
- If not return a `Validation` error.
+ If not, return a `Validation` error.

 If there is no error, `TeeAsync` will execute the `Promote` method and then send an email.

-Finally `FinallyAsync` will call the given functions with underlying object or error.
+Finally, `FinallyAsync` will call the given functions with an underlying object or error.

 ### Example 2 Validation